kaloyan-marinov/journal-keeper/README.md

          -c connection-to-db-for-dev
       ```

-   - verify that the previous step was successful - if you performed Stage 3 by following its option B, you can verify that the previous step was successful by issuing `$ mysql -u <journal-keeper-username> -p` and then issuing:
+   - verify that the previous step was successful - if you performed Stage 3 by following its OPTION B, you can verify that the previous step was successful by issuing `$ mysql -u <journal-keeper-username> -p` and then issuing:
       ```
       mysql> SHOW DATABASES;
       +-------------------------+